zozoheir/tinyllm/README.md

 ![Screenshot 2023-07-25 at 2 41 40 AM](https://github.com/zozoheir/tiny-llm/assets/42655961/73ab8f68-faaf-4bda-96cb-0703bc8a911a)

 # 🕸️ tinyllm
 tinyllm is a lightweight framework for developing, debugging and monitoring LLM powered applications at scale.
-It is designed based on a Finite State Machine and Compute graph model.
+It is designed based on a Finite State Machine and Compute graph_chain model.

 ## ⚡ Goal of the library
 Many of the LLM libraries today (langchain, llama-index, deep pavlov...) have made serious software design commitments which I believe were too early to make given the infancy of the industry.
 The goal of tiny LLM is to 2 fold: